Miss BumBum Suzy Cortez Is Peachy-Perfect In A Hot Pink Bikini

 Gracias Renaissance Cancún Resort & Marina!
 Está tudo perfeito. ☆☆☆☆☆ #RenaissanceCancun #MarriottBonvoy #MarriottBonvoyMoments #LocalFlavor #Authentic #Different #Discover #Experiences #Original #Unique #Find #Explore #Lifestyle #Surprising #Vibrant #Intriguing #Charm #Compelling

-Suzy’s Instagram following is on the rise: the model now boasts 2 million followers on the platform.
+Suzy’s Instagram following is on the rise.
+The model now boasts 2 million followers on the platform.
 Suzy first shot to fame back in 2015, with her title of Brazilian Miss BumBum kick-starting her career.
 The star battled it out with 500 other competitors, although for fans of Suzy, why she won is likely a no-brainer.

 View this post on Instagram